Assassination of Charlie Kirk: Funeral, memorials, and posthumous honors

-On September 11, Kirk's casket, accompanied by United States vice president JD Vance, second lady Usha Vance, and Kirk's widow Erika Kirk, was transported on Air Force Two from Salt Lake City, Utah, to Phoenix, Arizona.
+On September 11, Kirk's casket, accompanied by United States vice president JD Vance, second lady Usha Vance, and Erika, was transported on Air Force Two from Salt Lake City, Utah, to Phoenix, Arizona.
 Trump ordered all federal government flags to be flown at half-staff until September 14 at 6 p.m. in Kirk's honor.
 Critics noted that Trump had not done the same when Democratic Minnesota representative Melissa Hortman was killed in June.
 The New York Times criticized Trump's comments, and described him as abandoning the traditional presidential role as a unifier to instead blame his opponents and vow revenge.
 Trump later released a video tribute to Kirk and announced that he would be posthumously awarded the Presidential Medal of Freedom.